opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 # Exercise 4: Enabling ONOS built-in services

-In this exercise, you will use P4Runtime packet I/O to implement discovery of dynamic network components like links between switches or the presence of hosts.
-For this you have to integrate the ONOS built-in link discovery service with your P4 program.
-ONOS performs link discovery by using controller packet-in/out.
-To make this work, you will need to apply simple changes to the starter P4 code, validate the P4 changes using PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to enable ONOS's built-in apps to use the packet-in/out support provided by your P4 implementation.
+In this exercise, you will have to integrate ONOS built-in services for link and host discovery with you P4 program.
+Such built-in services are based on the ability of switches to send data plane packets to the controller (packet-in) and vice versa (packet-out).

+To make this work with your P4 program, you will need to apply simple changes to the starter P4 code, validate the P4 changes using PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to enable ONOS's built-in apps to use the packet-in/out via P4Runtime.

+The exercise has two parts:

+1. Enable packet I/O and verify link discovery
+2. Host discovery & L2 bridging

+But first, let's review how controller packet I/O works with P4Runtime.

 ## Controller packet I/O with P4Runtime